vipulSharma18/owl-wms/profiling/README.md

 ## TODO:
 1. Debug FP8 autotune to wrap up FP8 inference.
-2. Patch torch to use nightly or at least support row-wise scaling + cutlass code for FP8 on 5090.  -> low priority if not that much speed up.
-Although, just need to use nightly.
+2. ~~[Done] Patch torch to use nightly or at least support row-wise scaling + cutlass code for FP8 on 5090.  -> low priority if not that much speed up.
+Although, just need to use nightly.~~

 ^ autoquant with all dtypes working -> best possible in native torch. now move on to tensorRT.